 binarycreatortool to create the installer.

-The installer pages are created by using the information you provide in the configuration and package information file.
+To create the installer pages, use the information set in the configuration and package information file.

 examples\tutorial directory in the Qt Installer Framework repository.

-Create a directory structure that reflects the design of the installer and allows the installer to be extended in the future.
+Create a directory structure that reflects the design of the installer and allows for future extension.
 The directory must contain subdirectories called